markdown-extended/manifest/mde-manifest.md

 A. Basic concepts {#A}
 ----------------------

-The sections below will explain each tag to use for each writing rule.
-As a very first introduction to the MDE syntax, we MUST ALWAYS keep the following basis in mind:
+The sections of this document will explain each tag to use for each writing rule.
+To begin, as a very first introduction to the MDE syntax, we MUST ALWAYS keep the following basis in mind:

 -   **a Markdown content is written as plain text**:
     -   it MUST be working by any software reading file (such as `vi`)
     -   it MUST be readable by a human "as-is" (this is the very first goal of Markdown)
+-   **a paragraph is created in Markdown passing a blank line** (this rule is developed in [§§](#C2))
 -   as Markdown rules are written using some specific characters, **these characters MAY be escaped** to be used "as-is" (this is developed in [§§](#D2))
--   **a paragraph is created in Markdown passing a blank line** (this rule is developed in [§§](#C2))
--   **all the rules MUST be used in one single Markdown content** and be parsed correctly (any conflict between rules MUST be avoided)
+-   **all the rules CAN be used in one single Markdown content** and be parsed correctly (any conflict between rules MUST be avoided)
 -   for convenience, **the "references" notation MUST be allowed for a maximum of rules** (this notation is explained in [§§](#D3)) as it permits to keep a content readable.